Implementation and representation of qudit multi-controlled unitaries and hypergraph states by N-body angular momentum couplings: Angular momentum representation of gates and states

 i.e., a controlled $z-$rotation.
 For $j$ integer and $k\in\mathbb{Z}_d$, we have that $\phi=2k\pi/d$ results in

 and we thus conclude that $CZ^k=\exp[(2k\pi i/d) J^a_z\otimes J^b_z]$.

 For three parties and $j$ integer the ideas are similar and we obtain

-The interaction $J^a_z\otimes J^b_z\otimes J^c_z$ is reported in systems composed of spin $1/2$ particles \cite{3spin1,3spin2}, but in the Appendix we give a possible procedure to implement many-body angular momentum with higher $j$ values in terms of lower ones.
+The interaction $J^a_z\otimes J^b_z\otimes J^c_z$ is reported in systems composed of spin $1/2$ particles \cite{3spin1,3spin2}, but in the Appendix we give a possible procedure to implement N-body angular momentum couplings with higher $j$ values in terms of lower ones.

 In an arbitrary n-partite system $\mathcal{H}=\bigotimes_{\nu=1}^n\mathcal{H}_{\nu}$ we have